Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Queries of Low Arity

 \begin{theoremrep} Let $q$ be a minimal binary conjunctive query.
-If $q$ is not acyclic free-connex, then there is no linear preprocessing and constant delay enumeration algorithm for answering $q$, assuming \BMM and \hyperclique. \end{theoremrep} \begin{proof} Let $q$ be a minimal binary query, and let $q'$ be its associated self-join-free query.
-Assume first that the query is acyclic but not free-connex.
-We show that we cannot compute $q(D)$ in time linear in the input + output sizes, assuming \BMM.
+If $q$ is not acyclic free-connex, then there is no linear preprocessing and constant delay enumeration algorithm for answering $q$, assuming \hyperclique. \end{theoremrep} \begin{proof} Let $q$ be a minimal binary query, and let $q'$ be its associated self-join-free query.
+Assume $q$ is acyclic but not free-connex.
+See the paper body for the proof in the cyclic case.
+We use the following conjecture which is implied by \hyperclique. \BMM conjectures that two $n\times n$ Boolean matrices $A$ and $B$ cannot be multiplied in time $O(n^2)$.
+We show that we cannot compute $q(D)$ in time linear in the input and output sizes, assuming \BMM.
 To see this, we need to recall how the same result was shown in the self-join-free case.
-Given two $n \times n$ matrices, there is a construction that encodes their multiplication task into any acyclic non free-connex query using $n$ domain values~\cite{bdg:dichotomy}.
-If the query could be solved in time linear in the input + output sizes, this construction would multiply the matrices in $O(n^2)$ time.
+Given two $n \times n$ matrices, there is a construction that encodes their multiplication task into any acyclic non-free-connex query using $n$ domain values~\cite{bdg:dichotomy}.
+If the query could be solved in time linear in the input and output sizes, this construction would multiply the matrices in $O(n^2)$ time.
 We use the same construction to define a database $D'$ for $q'$.
-Using the encoding trick to produce $D$ from $D'$, $q(D)$ contains $q'(D')$ and possibly additional answers.
+Using the tagging technique to produce $D$ from $D'$, $q(D)$ contains $q'(D')$ and possibly additional answers.
 But, as the query is binary, the size of $q(D)$ is at most $O(n^2)$.
-Hence, if we could compute $q(D)$ in linear time, we would compute $q'(D')$ with an overhead of no more than $O(n^2)$ by ignoring the unwanted solutions, contradicting \BMM.
+Hence, if we could compute $q(D)$ in linear time, we would compute $q'(D')$ with an overhead of no more than $O(n^2)$ by ignoring the unwanted solutions, contradicting \BMM. \end{proof} \begin{proofsketch} Let $q$ be a minimal binary query and $q'$ be its associated self-join-free query.
+Assume that $q$ is cyclic.
+In the self-join-free case, a known construction~\cite{bb:thesis} encodes the hyperclique detection problem into solving any cyclic query over a database with $n$ domain values, where $n$ is the number of vertices in the hypergraph.
+Hence, a solution to $q'$ cannot be computed in linear time, assuming \hyperclique.
+Using the tagging technique, the number of extra solutions to $q(D)$ is bounded by $O(n^2)$.
+So, for any $k\geq 3$, the time necessary to ignore the unwanted solutions falls within the allowed time of $O(n^{k-1})$ for testing the existence of a $k$-hyperclique.
+The acyclic non-free-connex case is similar. \end{proofsketch}